19 October 2016

 Origin initially tried to dodge the question; Nic was persistent in getting an answer out of them.

-The latest research into the carbon budget by Oil Change International suggests that in order to keep below 1.5C of warming, we would need to cut emissions by 50% by 2032.
+The latest research into the carbon budget by Oil Change International suggests that to keep below 1.5C of warming, we would need to cut emissions by 50% by 2032.
 Origin Energy were asked if they’d considered this target and how they intended to cut their own emissions by 50% without purchasing carbon credits.
 CEO Grant King replied that the Paris Agreement stipulated 1.5C was an aspiration only, and that the company was committed to 2C.
 He reiterated that Origin supported the federal government target of 26-28% cuts in emissions by 2030.
-This is despite the fact that many scientists believe that Australia’s targets are simply not consistent with 2C.
+This is despite many scientists believing that Australia’s targets are simply not consistent with 2C.

 Once again, we have another corporate heavyweight – this time one of our largest energy companies – committing themselves to a 2C target, without actually knowing what it means.